clingen-data-model/allele/source/allele/implementation/integrated_examples/index.md

 I. [Basic Nucleotide & Amino Acid Alleles](scenario_group_1.html)

-  Several examples of baseline use cases that demonstrate the fundamental approaches to representing both simple nucleotide and simple amino acid alleles.
+  Several examples of baseline use cases that demonstrate the fundamental approaches to representing both nucleotide and amino acid allele instances.
 In addition, these examples highlight the many names and representations for a single "canonical" allele and how alternate reference coordinates along with their underlying reference sequences can create a very different set of representations.

 II.
 [Coordinate Numbering Disparities](scenario_group_2.html)